drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

   - Bootstrap Studio
     - RM 0/year
     - Used for developing the interface of the system.
 It provides a big library of pre-built components which makes it simpler to develop a user-friendly and aesthetically pleasing system
-  - System server
-    - RM 2,500/year
+  - Figma
-    - Used for hosting the system
-  - Relational Database Management System (RDBMS)
-    - RM 4,000/year
+    - RM 0/year
-    - Used for managing the database for the system
+    - Used for UI design
   - Cloud Service
-    - RM 3,500/year
+    - RM 0/year
     - Used for providing access to computing resources over the internet
-<p>Total Software Cost: RM 10,000/year</p>
+<p>Total Software Cost: RM 0/year</p>

 d. **Other Resources** :
   - Testing fees